 Read more: The PADI Advanced Open Water Diver Course

-As part of the AOW you’ll complete 5 Specialty Dives.
+As part of the AOW, you’ll complete 5 Specialty Dives.
 2 of these are mandatory; namely the Deep Dive and the Underwater Navigation Dive.
-The other 3 are specialties you choose, based on your preferences, skill and what’s available in your dive location.
+The other 3 are specialities you choose, based on your preferences, skill and what’s available in your dive location.
 The two mandatory dives help you get more knowledge about diving at a greater depth than before and really perfect your underwater navigation skills.
 Both are important parts of safely exploring the underwater world, and it is natural that these are mandatory.

-As for the 3 chosen specialties; you can pick and choose whatever you want!
+As for the 3 chosen specialities; you can pick and choose whatever you want!
 There are endless possibilities here, and you can choose from dives that help hone your skills in drift diving and boat diving, you can explore a wreck in a wreck dive or try your hand at cave diving or ice diving.
-There are so many options, and picking your three specialties might be the hardest thing about the Advanced Open Water Diver Course.
-For those who want to read more, I’ve written this article for PADI on how to choose your first specialty that covers the topic more in detail.
+There are so many options, and picking your three specialities might be the hardest thing about the Advanced Open Water Diver Course.
+For those who want to read more, I’ve written this article for PADI on how to choose your first speciality that covers the topic more in detail.

 One of the main things that differentiate the Advanced course from the Open Water Diver course is that there are no exams in the AOW course!
 This is a big plus for many divers, as the theoretical parts of the Open Water Diver Course may be the hardest for many.
 In the AOW course, you’ll get the course handbook, and there is a ‘Knowledge review’ section that accompanies each Adventure Dive.
 For each Adventure Dive, you are expected to read the relevant chapter and complete the Knowledge Review, in order to go through it with your instructor and ensure your understanding of the dive you are about to undertake.